The top 10 health insurance companies in the U.S. for 2024

 We ranked the companies above for overall performance, but some stood out in particular categories.
 Here are the winners for customer satisfaction, low deductibles, provider network and more.

-• Best for customer satisfaction: Kaiser
+• Best for price/affordability: Kaiser Permanente

-• Best for ease of service: Kaiser
+• Best for customer satisfaction: Kaiser Permanente

-• Most trustworthy: Kaiser
+• Most trustworthy: Kaiser Permanente

-• Best for renewals: Anthem
+• Best for renewals: BCBS of Michigan, Highmark (tie)

 How to choose the best health insurance company and plan

-When you’re shopping for health insurance on the individual market, the choices can seem overwhelming.
+When shopping for health insurance on the individual market, the choices can seem overwhelming.
 The first step is to determine your monthly budget for premiums and balance that with the out-of-pocket costs you’re willing to pay.

 The next step is to decide what kind of provider network you want, which helps to determine the type of health insurance plan you should buy.
-Your choices include HMO, PPO, POS, and possibly others.
+Your choices include HMO, PPO, POS and possibly others.

-With an HMO, you will have a primary care provider (PCP) who coordinates your care and no out-of-network coverage.
+With an HMO, you will have a primary care provider (PCP), who coordinates your care, and no out-of-network coverage.
 This usually means you will pay less.

-Some companies offer both HMO and PPO plans, while others are solely HMO.
+Some companies offer HMO and PPO plans, while others are solely HMO.
 There are also a few hybrid plan options to choose from.
-Knowing what you want for coverage will help you narrow down your company choices.
+Knowing what you want for coverage will help you narrow your company choices.
 From there, you can look at the availability of providers in your area and, of course, the company’s reputation.

 Health insurance finder tool